Wild coffee, one of the lesser known native Florida plants, is a lovely, graceful shrub that produces berries similar to coffee beans.

 ...not exactly what some people look for when creating edible landscapes, but a fun and unique addition just the same.

-These South Florida tropical plants can be cold sensitive and need a sheltered location.
+Though some sources describe wild coffee as cold tolerant, these South Florida tropical plants can be cold sensitive and need a sheltered location.

 They're a wonderful landscape asset as tall hedge shrubs for shade.
 You can also put them to use as a privacy screen or accent.